 Seizure: A seizure occurs when an officer restrains your movement by physical force or showing of authority.

 Reasonable is a fluid term that is used throughout the law.
-Lawyers use this concept to make their arguments.
+Lawyers often use this concept to make their arguments.
 In order to determine if something is reasonable, you must look at all of the facts surrounding the situation.
-Paying attention to how you personally understand the situation, but also looking at how someone on the outside looking in would understand the situation.
+Paying attention to how you personally understand the situation, but even more so how someone on the outside looking in would understand the situation.
+Reasonableness asks the question, “how would a reasonable person understand this situation?”

 Searches or seizures are generally only reasonable when probable cause is present.
 Probable cause looks at the facts and circumstances surrounding the situation.
 When the facts and circumstances lead a reasonable person to believe a crime has been committed.
-A search or seizure that takes place without a warrant/probable cause is unreasonable at the outset.
-There are some exceptions to this rule which citizens should be aware of.
-FourFiveSix focuses on the consent exception to the probable cause rule.
-You will find additional information on our site related to other exceptions to the probable cause rule such as stop and frisk and the automobile exceptions.
+A search or seizure that takes place without a warrant/probable cause is unreasonable from the start.
+There are exceptions to this rule which citizens should be aware of.
+Consent is a common exception to the probable cause rule.
+You will find additional information on our site related to other exceptions such as stop and frisk and the automobile exceptions.

 - Arizona- Arizona v.
 Primous (Reasonable Suspicion) 5.28.17 pdf (2) (Ariz.
 2017).